wasituf/dotfiles/README.md

 sudo nixos-rebuild switch && reboot
 ```

-- After rebooting, log in to your user session and copy _symlinks/nixos/flake.nix_ to /etc/nixos<br>
+- After rebooting, log in to your user session and copy _symlinks/nixos/flake.nix_ from _~/dotfiles_ to _/etc/nixos_<br>

 ```bash
 sudo cp ~/dotfiles/symlinks/nixos/configuration.nix /etc/nixos
 ```

 - This is probably a good time to say that I use [Lanzaboote](https://github.com/nix-community/lanzaboote) - a wip tool that enables secure boot support in NixOS.
-As you may understand, this is very not stable and might **lock you out** of your machine (fully breaking your sysetm).
-So a note of caution, unless you strictly know that you need secure boot, comment out / delete the following lines from flake.nix:<br>
+Obviously, this is not very stable and might **brick** of your system.
+So a **note of caution** - unless you strictly need secure boot, comment out/delete the following lines from flake.nix:<br>

 ```nix
 {